M66B/FairEmail/docs/FAQ-zh-rCN.md

 * A [bug in Android 6.0](https://issuetracker.google.com/issues/37068143) causes a crash with *...
 Invalid offset: ...
 Valid range is ...* when text is selected and tapping outside of the selected text.
 This bug has been fixed in Android 6.0.1.
 Invalid offset: ...
 Valid range is ...</em> when text is selected and tapping outside of the selected text.
 This bug has been fixed in Android 6.0.1.
 * Internal (anchor) links will not work because original messages are shown in an embedded WebView in a scrolling view (the conversation list).
 This is an Android limitation which cannot be fixed or worked around.
 This is an Android limitation which cannot be fixed or worked around.
 * Language detection [is not working anymore](https://issuetracker.google.com/issues/173337263) on Pixel devices with (upgraded to?)
 Android 11
-* A [bug in OpenKeychain](https://github.com/open-keychain/open-keychain/issues/2688) causes invalid PGP signatures when using a hardware token.</ul>
+* A [bug in OpenKeychain](https://github.com/open-keychain/open-keychain/issues/2688) causes invalid PGP signatures when using a hardware token.

 <h2><a name="planned-features"></a>计划添加的功能</h2>